 Sweet Zucchini Relish

-This recipe is a homage to my inlaws, both master gardners who spend the entire summer tending their vegetables and canning the harvest.
+This recipe is a homage to Grant and Nina, both master gardners who spend the entire summer tending their vegetables and canning the harvest.
 The first time I tried zucchini relish was at their house.
+Eden do you remember when grandpa chased us half way down the street trying to offload zucchini as we we leaving to go back to California?
+We laughed about it all the way home, especially when we smuggled it though the border.
 This is my own recipe.
 It's sweet with a spicy kick and delish mixed in tuna salad, on grilled cheese sandwiches, hamburgers and hotdogs, and on grilled salmon.

 8-10 zucchini (enough for 10 cups shredded zucchini)